stelzinga/MF/MGT_99.Legend.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 ### Profile Tree Explained
 A Venture's main purpose is to generate more *Revenue*, or *Income*¹⁾ from the sales of *Services*²⁾, a.k.a. *Products*, to *Clients* than the *Cost* to yield those Services through *Operations*.
 Operations consists of all *Processes* contributing directly or indirectly to the continuous delivery (a.k.a. *Run*), as well as continuous improvement of that Run (a.k.a. *Change*), of Services in a *sustainable* manner.
 A Process consists of *Steps* applied to *Input* to achieve a *Result*.
 The Processes in Operations are performed and/or overseen by *Staff* using *Assets* and *Suppliers* (which can be internal and/or external).
 Combined, Staff, Assets, Suppliers are called *Resources*.
 Resources generate Costs (salaries, rent, depreciation, electricity, costs of goods sold, fees, etc.) as do the results of Operations e.g., tax.
-These Costs are covered by *Funding* through Cash (a fundamental Asset) made available continuously through Revenue, *Liabilities* a.k.a. *Debt* and *Equity*.
+These Costs are covered by *Financing*, also referred to as *Funding*, through Cash (a fundamental Asset) made available continuously through Revenue, *Liabilities* a.k.a. *Debt* and *Equity*.
 Operations also generate *Risk*, defined as the probability of adverse outcomes, either directly (loss of Revenue, fines) or indirectly (loss or damage of Resources which in turn affects Revenue).
 Adverse outcomes occur as result of either i) weaknesses in Processes and/or Staff, Suppliers or Assets and/or ii) as a result of unforeseen conditions created internally (Management, Staff, Suppliers, Assets) or externally (Suppliers, Clients, and *Environment*), where Environment³⁾ is composed of *Law* or more specifically *Business Law* i.e., the legal framework in which Ventures operate, *Natural factors*, *Investors* a.k.a. *Shareholders*, *Creditors*, *Competitors*, *Governments*, *Regulators*, *Tax offices*, *Labour Unions*, *Markets* etc. In short, Risk⁴⁾ is a form of *probabilistic and undesired* Cost and the management of Risk incurs an *actual* Cost e.g., additional Staff to measure and mitigate Risk, insurance, hedge transactions, backup Assets, etc. Revenue minus Cost is called *Earnings* or *Profit*.
 Revenue, Cost and Profit are expressed in monetary values, as is Risk.
 Revenue and Cost make up one of the key *Financial Statements* called *Income Statement* whereas Assets, Liabilities and Equity make up the other statement called *Balance Sheet*.
 Operations are maintained (Run) and improved (Change) continuously, through *Management*.
 Management consists of four *Management Functions* called *Planning*, *Organising*, *Leading* and *Controlling* a.k.a. *POLC*, such that Profit is maximised and Risk minimised within the constraints of Funding.
 Management is aided by *Business Functions* and management *Tools*.
 Finally, Management permeates the entire Venture.

 Notes:
 ¹⁾ For non-profit Ventures (charities) Income is obtained through donations, not sales of Services, even if provided.
 ²⁾ Services can also be generated internally e.g., quality control.
 ³⁾ Although Environment is at the top of the Profile Tree, it impacts *the entire Venture*.
-⁴⁾ Services often embed Risk e.g., financial products, machinery, cars, etc. The pro-active management of this Risk is integral part of Operations.
+⁴⁾ Services often embed Risk e.g., financial products, machinery, cars, medication, etc. The pro-active management of this embedded Risk is integral part of Operations.

 ### Operations
 Operations is central to the Profile Tree.
-It has five key deliverables explained above: *Run*, its continuous improvement through *Change*, with both ultimately yielding *Revenue*, which comes at a *Cost* and generates *Risk*.
+It has five key deliverables explained above: *Run*, its continuous improvement through *Change*, and both ultimately yielding *Revenue*, which comes at a *Cost* and generates *Risk*.
 These are not just deliverables for Operations, they are the ultimate outputs of the entire Venture!

 ### Profile Tree Top and Bottom
 Another way to understand the Profile Tree is to break it down into two parts: *Top Profile Tree* and *Bottom Profile Tree*, indicated by the block between the dotted lines in above diagram.
 The Top Profile Tree says: